cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ## 🚶 Walkthrough (Work in Progress)

-This section will demonstrate administrative tasks performed within the domain environment.
+This section will demonstrate administrative tasks performed within the domain environment, including images and steps taken.

 ### Completed
 - Creating users
 - Creating OUs

-### In Progress
+### In Progress (Completed but not documented)
 - Group Policy Objects (GPOs)
 - Password resets
 - Account lockout simulation